-- · Stop the ASM Server and run the CMD window as administrator.
-Change to the directory where the ASM Server was installed.
-To stop and remove the server, run these commands:

-- cd <home directory>/bin

-- asm srv -remove

-Before you can remove the bin\AsmCfqSnapin.dll and bin\AsmSnapin.dll files, you must first run these commands:
+- 1 Stop the ASM Server and run the CMD window as administrator. - 2 Change to the directory where the ASM Server was installed. - 3 To stop and remove the server, run these commands: - cd <home directory>/bin - asm srv -remove - 4 To remove the bin\AsmCfgSnapin.dll and bin\AsmSnapin.dll files, you must first run these commands: - regsvr32 /u <home directory>\bin\AsmCfgSnapin.dll - regsvr32 /u <home directory>\bin\AsmSnapin.dll - 5 Remove all remaining ASM components.

-- regsvr32 /u <home directory>\bin\AsmCfgSnapin.dll - regsvr32 /u <home directory>\bin\AsmSnapin.dll - Remove all remaining ASM components.
-For the list of ASM components, see "ASM software components" on page 9.
+For the list of ASM components, see ASM software components.

-Note that the folder where ASM is installed, the <home directory>, will contain more data.
+Note that the folder where ASM is installed, the <home directory>, contains more data.
 For example, files for the Solution License Manager.
 Be careful when you delete files in this directory.
-For a complete list of files for each platform, see the table in "ASM software components" on page 9
+For a complete list of files for each platform, see the table in ASM software components